Overview

 The program welcomes applications from international students.

-The MA program in Women and Gender Studies at the University of Toronto focuses on feminist colonial, post-colonialism, diasporic, and transnational studies as rubrics for studying gender, sex, and feminism.
+The Women and Gender Studies program at the University of Toronto focuses on feminist colonial, post-colonialism, diasporic, and transnational studies as rubrics for studying gender, sex, and feminism.
 This perspective explores the temporal and geographic processes through which women’s and men’s lives, sexed relations, gendered subjectivities, and sexualities are situated.

 The MA program is a full-time program and cannot be taken on a part-time basis.